pixettonebboy/RescueFlash/README.md

 # ⚽ The Champions 3D - Flash Revival Edition

 Welcome to the modern version of **The Champions 3**, the iconic Flash football game now fully playable thanks to [Ruffle](https://ruffle.rs/), a safe and open-source emulator for `.swf` content.
+(I'm using this project for The Champions 3D, but changing the swf file we can play most of the Flash games on this page!).

 > ✅ No Adobe Flash Player required
 > ✅ Works on all modern browsers